-Reporting cyber security incidents to an organisation's Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered provides senior management with the opportunity to assess the impact to their organisation and to oversee any incident response activities.
+Reporting cyber security incidents to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered provides senior management with the opportunity to assess the impact to their organisation and to oversee any cyber security incident response activities.
 Note, an organisation should also be cognisant of any legislative obligations in regards to reporting cyber security incidents to authorities, customers or the public.

-Control: ISM-0123; Revision: 3; Updated: Sep-18; Applicability: All; Essential Eight: ML3 Cyber security incidents are reported to an organisation's Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered.
+Control: ISM-0123; Revision: 4; Updated: Jun-23; Applicability: All; Essential Eight: ML3 Cyber security incidents are reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered.

-Reporting cyber security incidents to the ACSC
+Reporting cyber security incidents to ASD

-The Australian Cyber Security Centre (ACSC) uses the cyber security incident reports it receives as the basis for providing assistance to organisations.
-Cyber security incident reports are also used by the ACSC to identify trends and maintain an accurate threat environment picture.
-The ACSC utilises this understanding to assist in the development of new and updated cyber security advice, capabilities, and techniques to better prevent and respond to evolving cyber threats.
-An organisation is recommended to internally coordinate their reporting of cyber security incidents to the ACSC.
+The Australian Signals Directorate (ASD) uses the cyber security incident reports it receives as the basis for providing assistance to organisations.
+Cyber security incident reports are also used by ASD to identify trends and maintain an accurate threat environment picture.
+ASD utilises this understanding to assist in the development of new and updated cyber security advice, capabilities, and techniques to better prevent and respond to evolving cyber threats.
+An organisation is recommended to internally coordinate their reporting of cyber security incidents to ASD.

-The types of cyber security incidents that should be reported to the ACSC include:
+The types of cyber security incidents that should be reported to ASD include:

-- suspicious activities, such as privileged account lockouts and unusual remote access activities
+suspicious activities, such as privileged account lockouts and unusual remote access activities

 - compromise of sensitive or classified data

 - unauthorised access or attempts to access a system

 - emails with suspicious attachments or links

 - denial-of-service attacks

-- ransomware attacks
+- ransomware attacks.

-- suspected tampering of ICT equipment.

-Control: ISM-0140; Revision: 6; Updated: May-19; Applicability: All; Essential Eight: ML3 Cyber security incidents are reported to the ACSC.
+Control: ISM-0140; Revision: 8; Updated: Sep-23; Applicability: All; Essential Eight: ML3 Cyber security incidents are reported to ASD as soon as possible after they occur or are discovered.